 Now that you have a better idea of the results you’d like to achieve with your bonus points campaign, you’ll be able to carefully compare your projected results to your actual results.
 This will give you a clear indication of how well you have met your goals, and allow you to improve your strategy moving forward!

 When you’ve determined the goals you’d like to meet with your event, you can start designing a campaign that will help you achieve them.
-To effectively promote your bonus points campaign, you need to develop a strategy for your website, email, and social media platforms.
+To effectively promote your bonus points campaign, you need to develop an omnichannel marketing strategy for your website, email, and social media platforms.

 Your website is one of the most important elements of your bonus points event.
+Outdoor apparel brand Colombia does an effective job communicating their 3x points rewards and what that translates into actual savings in dollar amounts.
 To communicate the value of your event to current and potential customers, it should be featured on your homepage or rewards program explainer page.
-This exposure is critical — without it, customers who have yet to sign up for your rewards program or don’t receive your marketing messages will likely miss out!
+This exposure is critical—without it, customers who have yet to sign up for your rewards program or don’t receive your marketing messages will likely miss out!

 In addition to web design, it will also be crucial to make sure that your website is equipped to provide your customers with the bonus points you’re offering.
-This can be done manually, or with a rewards program provider (like Smile.io!).
+This can be done manually, or with a rewards program app (like us at Smile.io!).

 Email and social media marketing are also fantastic ways to promote your bonus points event.
 If you are a business that is active on social media, you can leverage your platforms in two ways: